bmaunde/guidelines/connector-integration-guide.md

 - user’s information
 - user’s systems to be integrated.
 - routing information regarding the source and target systems
-- receiving APIs in the target system – note that only REST based APIs are supported
-- authentication details for all – note that only BASIC, Token, and OAuth 2 are the only supported authentication methods
+- receiving APIs in the target system – note that only REST based APIs are supported.
+Authenticanote that only BASIC, Token, and OAuth 2 are the only supported authentication methods
-- transformation specification - this is based on a JSONATA
+- transformation specification - this is based on a JSONATA specification.
+This enables the tranformation stage where data is transformed from the source structure or a structure expected by the target systems.
 -
 Upon registration, OAuth credentials ( client and secret ) are provided for use when sending requests to the Connector.